-- •The flux rope formation in our simulations occurs quasi-periodically, once the simulations have reached the steady state.
-Period is about 1000 $\Gamma_g/c$ , which is close to the orbiting timescale of both SANE and MAD at 20-30 $\Gamma_g$ . - •When a plasmoid moves outwards, it may catch up and merge with a previously produced plasmoid having a slower speed.
+•The flux rope formation in our simulations occurs quasi-periodically, once the simulations have reached the steady state.
+Period is about 1000 Γ_g/c , which is close to the orbiting timescale of both SANE and MAD at 20-30 Γ_g .

+•In some cases, when a plasmoid moves outwards, it may catch up and merge with a previously produced plasmoid having a slower speed.
 The merger of two magnetized islands must be accompanied by magnetic reconnection.
 This will result in electron acceleration and subsequent strong synchrotron radiation in various wave bands ranging from IR to X-ray and γ-ray in black hole sources, so strong flares are expected to occur.
-Yuan & Zhang (2012) proposed this scenario as the mechanism of gamma-ray bursts. - •From the over 2 hr long infrared light curve of Sgr A\, several periods of variability are identified by observations, with periods ranging from 17 to 40 minutes (Genzel et al. 2003; Eckart et al. 2006a; Trippe et al. 2007; Genzel et al. 2010).
-The observed periods are consistent with the orbital period at 3-5 $\Gamma$ g for the 3.6 × 10 solar masses black hole in Sgr A\, assuming the accretion flow in Sgr A\ is a case of MAD.
-The typical lifetime of a hot spot is shorter than one orbit timescale, so that the detected periodicity is best explained by the periodic occurrence of reconnection events at small radii, seen in our simulation.
-Since the reconnection occurs in a range of radii, the observed period is not fixed, but has a range of values.
+Yuan & Zhang (2012) proposed this scenario as the mechanism of gamma-ray bursts.

+•From the over 2 hr long infrared light curve of Sgr A , several periods of variability are identified by observations, with periods ranging from 17 to 40 minutes (Genzel et al. 2003; Eckart et al. 2006a; Trippe et al. 2007; Genzel et al. 2010).
+The observed periods are consistent with the orbital period at 3-5 rg for the 3.6×10^6 solar masses black hole in Sgr A , assuming the accretion flow in Sgr A is described by an MAD.
+Given that the typical lifetime of a hot spot is shorter than one orbit timescale, as we have explained before, the detected periodicity is best explained by the periodic occurrence of reconnection events found in our simulation at small radii.
+The observed period is not a fixed value but has a range, consistent with our finding that reconnection occurs in a range of radii.